DivyLathiya/AJ0070/README.md

 # About Me:
- I’m currently working on improving my competitive coding skills<br> I’m looking to collaborate on tech-blog<br> I’m looking for help with development<br> I’m currently learning Data Structures & Algorithm<br> Ask me about Anything you wish to<br>
+- I’m currently working on improving my competitive coding skills
+- I’m looking to collaborate on tech-blog
+- I’m looking for help with development
+- I’m currently learning Data Structures & Algorithm
+- Ask me about Anything you wish to

 ## 🌐 Socials: